nickberezny/beaglebone-epos-can/README.md

 Provides functions for Maxon EPOS4 CAN drivers with Beaglebone Blue using Simulink Hardware ...

 #Steps

- Markup :	1.
-Edit the "Initialize" block parameters (number of motors, max speed, etc)
+1. Edit the "Initialize" block parameters (number of motors, max speed, etc)
 2. Edit the "Main Control" to build controller based on encoder readings
 3. Build the  simulink model to the Beaglebone Blue
 4.

 init_can: set number of motors, max speed, max acceleration
 set_motor: pdo id, motor id, set torque